stevenj/CIPs/CIP-0062/README.md

 * proposal - The [proposal](#proposal) being voted on.
 * choice - This value MUST match one of the available `voteOptions` in the `proposal` element.
 An `UnknownChoiceError` should be thrown if the value is not one of the valid `voteOptions` of the `proposal`.
 * expiration - Voting Chain epoch \& slot for when the vote will expire.
 This value is supplied and maintained by the dApp, and forms a necessary component of a [Vote](#vote)
 * purpose - The [voting purpose](#voting-purpose) being voted on.
+(Currently always 0).
 * spendingCounter - The spending counter is used to prevent double voting.
 The spending counter for the vote transaction will be supplied and maintained by the dApp.
-The dApp will manage supplying this in sequential order, and this should not be enforced by the Wallet.
+The dApp will manage supplying this in the correct order, and this should not be enforced by the Wallet.

 It is required to attach it to the vote according to [Jormungandr Voting] (<https://input-output-hk.github.io/jormungandr/jcli/vote.html#voting>).